-Chronic acne may be a symptom of hormone imbalance … or not.
-It can be very stressful for those affected by it.
-Adults, not just teenagers, suffer from this condition.
+Chronic acne may be a symptom of hormone imbalance… or maybe not.
+And, it can be very stressful for those it affects.
+Furthermore, adults, not just teenagers, suffer from this condition.

-The first thing to do is find the root cause.
-A dermatologist should be consulted especially to determine if hormones play a role.
+The first thing to do is find the root cause; therefore, start with a dermatologist to determine if hormones play a role.

-Whatever the cause, acne of any type should not be neglected.
+Whatever the cause, you shouldn’t neglect acne of any type.

 A chronic condition means it is difficult to get rid of, keeps recurring, or lasting for a long time.
 Chronic acne, therefore, differs from common acne in that it is more of a nuisance.

 Acne generally affects a person during puberty, although not everyone is affected in the same way.
 It ranges from mild to more severe, and may be hereditary.

 Other factors and stages of life will also contribute to acne breakouts.
 Pregnancy and emotional stress are examples.

 The sebaceous glands are responsible for oil production at the base of hair follicles.
 Some glands secrete directly through the pores of the skin, which are not attached to hair follicles.

 In both cases of acne, the activities of sebaceous glands cause clogging of the pores.
 That also causes debris and grease on the surface of the skin.

 Furthermore, external debris includes dirty hands, greasy hair/products and cosmetics.
 It also includes articles of clothing that come in contact with your skin.